Matt Olson Preview, Player Props: Braves vs. Rockies

-The Atlanta Braves, including Matt Olson (.293 on-base percentage in past 10 games, 87 points below season-long percentage), battle starting pitcher Austin Gomber and the Colorado Rockies at Coors Field, Monday at 8:40 PM ET.
+On Tuesday, Matt Olson (.378 slugging percentage in past 10 games, with zero homers) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+First pitch is at 8:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Giants.
+He had a one-hit showing in his last game (1-for-4) against the Rockies.

 Matt Olson Game Info & Props vs. the Rockies